Optimizing Instructions and Demonstrations for Multi-Stage Language Model Programs: Designing LM Program Optimizers

 \subsection{Credit Assignment}

 Proposed assignments may be combined in many configurations.
-To search this space, we must identify the contribution of specific choices to high- or low-scoring trajectories.
+To search this space, we must identify the contribution of specific choices to LM program performance.
 We propose and explore three solutions for this credit-assignment problem: \textbf{greedy}, \textbf{surrogate}, and \textbf{history-based}.

 \textbf{Greedy} As one technique, we consider proposing and evaluating single-stage changes to the LM program separately.
-This method limits the mis-attribution of errors to incorrect stages, but is inefficient, as changes to some stages may not change program-level performance until other stages are improved first.
+This method limits the mis-attribution of errors to incorrect stages, but is inefficient as (i) changes must be applied one at a time, and (ii) changes to some stages may not change program-level performance until other stages are improved first.
 Our preliminary experimentation with greedy credit assignment demonstrated that it was no more effective than other approaches but it imposed considerably worse time complexity.

-\textbf{Surrogate} For credit assignment, we propose the use of a surrogate model to predict the quality of a given combination of variables from past evaluated combinations.
-This model then improves the quality of combinations proposed by the algorithm.
+\textbf{Surrogate} To achieve more efficient credit assignment, we propose the use of Bayesian learning, which is known for it's ability to efficiently optimize functions with multiple latent variables.
+In this setup, a surrogate model learns to predict the quality of different parameter combinations from previous evaluations, allowing us to focus future exploration on the promising regions of the search space.
 In practice, we use Optuna's implementation of the Tree Structured Parzen Optimizer to build a Bayesian model over the quality of parameter combinations for the LM program \citep{akiba2019optuna, bergstra2011algorithms}.
-This multivariate variation of TPE models joint contributions between parameter choices to total program quality \cite{pmlr-v80-falkner18a}, learning differing credit assignments across regions of the combinatorial space.
+This multivariate variation of TPE models joint contributions between parameter choices, allowing us to jointly optimize our program's variables \cite{pmlr-v80-falkner18a}.
+In short, surrogate-based optimization allows us to optimize efficiently over a discrete set of existing parameter proposals.
+However, a shortcoming of this is that it only allows for optimization over a fixed set of proposals.
+Learnings from past evaluations cannot be used to improve the proposals themselves.